 Apart from this, he was known to be a skilled warrior and when in the right mood, a compassionate person.
-But everyone was scared of him, for they didn’t know when he would turn sour and unleash himself on them.
+But everyone was scared of him, for they didn’t know when he would turn sour and unleash himself upon them.
 He also detested all the aspects of administration and political affairs.

 “…why would a warrior king need these father?
 I would like to focus on what would make me powerful on my own.
 These softer aspects are for weaker people and distract me from my real training”, he would tell the King.

 “You must pay attention Egar!
 Your rage and demanding nature is quite popular within the royal chambers and now gaining fame across the kingdom, you must control it.
 Without the knowledge and exposure to the subjects and royal affairs you will be easily cheated and cannot rule efficiently.
-You must practice these as seriously as you train with your weapons”, the King would firmly say and Egar obliged unwillingly.
+You must practice these as seriously as you train with your weapons”, the King would firmly say and Egar would oblige sometimes.
 However, he interacted with the ministers and other counselors in a disinterested manner and always longed to get out.
 And so did they, for they could not tolerate his attitude and behavior.

 Egar also didn’t show much interest in meeting with the subjects and understanding the problems of the kingdom.
 “Let us appoint wise men who would take care of them father, our prime minister is an intelligent man, he will solve the problems, why should I be bothered with these?”, he remarked.